MONTENEGRO COUNTRY PROFILE

 - Investment Options 2

 Overview The newest citizenship by investment programme on the CBI block, the Montenegro Special Citizenship by Investment Program (MSCIP) was launched in November 2019.
 Temporarily put on hold for four months following its launch, it became active once more in May 2020.
-It is highly anticipated due to being an affordable and quick way to obtaining a European passport.
+However, it is now being closed down by the EU and will end at the end of 2021, though there’s still time to get on board.
 Similar to the Caribbean countries, investors need to invest in government-approved real estate projects, and they are also asked to make a donation to the government.
 The CBI program is currently limited to 2,000 applicants and will close once the quota has been reached.

-Pros It is certainly one of the most affordable and quickest routes to obtaining a European passport.
+Pros It is certainly one of the most affordable and quickest routes to potentially gaining a European passport in the future.
+While not yet in the EU, Montenegro is an official EU candidate country.
 Citizenship is granted to the main applicant, along with the spouse, children and dependent children over 18.
-While not yet in the EU, Montenegro is an official EU candidate country.
 Montenegro enjoys a low cost of living along with a Mediterranean climate and a safe and secure environment.
 There is no need to know the language, nor reside in Montenegro either before, during or after completion of citizenship.
 It is a quick route for you and your children go gain a US visa as Montenegrin citizens can access the E-2 Treaty Program, allowing them to live, work and do business within the US within three months.
 Montenegro has been Covid-free since May 24, 2020.
 Finally, Montenegro has some of the cheapest property prices in Europe.

 Cons As the newest on the CBI block, it has not yet been truly tried or tested so the jury is out.
 Montenegro is not yet part of the European Union.
 More expensive than most Caribbean CIPs, Montenegro doesn’t offer as good freedom of movement as the Caribbean islands do.
 The healthcare offer isn’t as great as many other countries.